Cab Calloway: 1930–1955: Success

-In 1938, Calloway released Cab Calloway's Cat-ologue: A "Hepster's" Dictionary, the first dictionary published by an African American.
+In 1938, Calloway released Cab Calloway's Cat-ologue: A Hepster's Dictionary, the first dictionary published by an African American.
 It became the official jive language reference book of the New York Public Library.
-A revised version of the book was released with Professor Cab Calloway's Swingformation Bureau in 1939.
+A revised version of the book was released, Professor Cab Calloway's Swingformation Bureau, in 1939.
 He released the last edition, The New Cab Calloway's Hepsters Dictionary: Language of Jive, in 1944.
 On a BBC Radio documentary about the dictionary in 2014, Poet Lemn Sissay stated, "Cab Calloway was taking ownership of language for a people who, just a few generations before, had their own languages taken away."

 Calloway's band in the 1930s and 1940s included many notable musicians, such as Ben Webster, Illinois Jacquet, Milt Hinton, Danny Barker, Doc Cheatham, Ed Swayze, Cozy Cole, Eddie Barefield, and Dizzy Gillespie.
 Calloway later recalled, "What I expected from my musicians was what I was selling: the right notes with precision, because I would build a whole song around a scat or dance step."
 Calloway and his band formed baseball and basketball teams.
 They played each other while on the road, played against local semi-pro teams, and played charity games.

 In 1941, Calloway fired Gillespie from his orchestra after an onstage fracas erupted when Calloway was hit with spitballs.
 He wrongly accused Gillespie, who stabbed Calloway in the leg with a small knife.

 From 1941 to 1942, Calloway hosted a weekly radio quiz show called The Cab Calloway Quizzicale.
 Calling himself "Doctor" Calloway, it was a parody of The College of Musical Knowledge, a radio contest created by bandleader Kay Kyser.
 During the years of World War II, Calloway entertained troops in United States before they departed overseas.
-The Calloway Orchestra also recorded songs full of social commentary including "Doing the Reactionary", "The Führer's Got the Jitters", "The Great Lie", "We'll Gather Lilacs", and "My Lament for V Day".
+The Calloway Orchestra also recorded songs full of social commentary, including "Doing the Reactionary", "The Führer's Got the Jitters", "The Great Lie", "We'll Gather Lilacs", and "My Lament for V Day".

 In 1943, Calloway appeared in the film Stormy Weather, one of the first mainstream Hollywood films with a black cast.
 The film featured other top performers of the time, including Bill "Bojangles" Robinson, Lena Horne, the Nicholas Brothers, and Fats Waller.
-Calloway would host Horne's character Selina Rogers as she performed the film's title song as part of a big all-star revue for World War II soldiers.
+Calloway would host Horne's character, Selina Rogers, as she performed the film's title song as part of a big all-star revue for World War II soldiers.